 Specific Requirements

-Verify the performance of the radiation protection being documented in accordance with 10 CFR 20.1101(a) and implemented in accordance with the license requirements.
-Verify the functions and responsibilities independent from operations as specified by the license application.
-Determine if the in compliance with the license requirements.
+Verify the performance of the radiation protection program is being documented in accordance with 10 CFR 20.1101(a) and implemented in accordance with the license requirements.
+Verify the functions and responsibilities of the radiation protection program are independent from operations as specified by the license application.
+Determine if the program is in compliance with the license requirements.

 Evaluate any change that occurred in the radiation protection program’s organization.
 If applicable, verify that the new personnel satisfy the position-specific requirements outlined in the license application.